Table Of Contents

 Do Not Display Save Messages Window

 Enable this option to have MessageSave save email messages without displaying the Save Messages Window.
+Please note that this option is only supported when you select Use Most Recent Folder destination folder preference.

 Open The Destination Directory After Saving Messages